Toronto Toros: History

 In part due to the expenses associated with playing in the Gardens, the Toros bottomed out in the 1975–76 season.
-They finished with a horrible 24-52-5 record—the worst in the league—under coach Bobby Baun, despite Nedomansky's 56 goals and the signing of 18-year-old Mark Napier, who scored 93 points in his rookie year.
+They finished with a horrible 24-52-5 record—the worst in the league—under their head coach Bobby Baun, despite Nedomansky's 56 goals and the signing of 18-year-old Mark Napier, who scored 93 points in his rookie year.
 The Toros still averaged over 8,000 fans per game, which was a 20 percent drop from the previous year.

-Following the season, with the drop in attendance and onerous lease terms at the Gardens, Bassett moved the club to Birmingham, Alabama, where they were renamed the Birmingham Bulls for the 1976–77 season.
-The last active Toros player in the NHL was Mark Napier, who last played in the NHL in the 1988-89 NHL season and retired in 1993 in Italy.
+In the middle of the 1976 WHA playoffs, team president John F. Bassett announced that the team would relocate, stating that they had lost an average of nearly $1.5 million a year, compacted with having just 3,600 season ticket holders for a venue in the Gardens that housed over 16,000 and charged $15,000 rent per game.
+A ticket drive aimed at getting 7,500 tickets sold less than half the target, which was likely hindered by the looming expansion franchise in baseball for the city.
+Bassett that the five sites in mind were Ottawa, St. Paul, Birmingham, Miami, and Milwaukee.
+Bassett moved the club to Birmingham, Alabama, where they were renamed the Birmingham Bulls for the 1976–77 season.
+The last active Toros player in the NHL was Mark Napier, who last played in the NHL in the 1988–89 NHL season and retired in 1993 in Italy.
 As well, Toros draft pick Kent Nilsson played his last NHL game in 1995 and retired in Europe in 1998, but never played for Toronto in the WHA.